 South Indian Bank

 If you are looking to bet on a smaller sized bank, it would be a good idea to put your money on South Indian Bank.
-The stock at Rs 21, has the potential to rally.
+The stock at Rs 28, has the potential to rally.
 At a time when most banks are seeing a lot of stressed assets, the situation is not too bad for South Indian Bank.
-The bank reported gross non performing assets of 3.96 for the quarter ending Sept 30, 2016.
+The bank reported gross non performing assets of 2.45 per cent for the quarter ending March 31 2017, which was down from levels of 3.98 in the previous quarter.
 This is not as bad as it seems.
-In fact, the non performing assets were flat, when compared to the previous quarter which is good news.
+In fact, the non performing assets were lower, when compared to the previous quarter which is certainly good news.
 The bank has a small equity capital of Rs 135 crores.

 Valuations of South Indian Bank

-The bank reported an EPS of 0.82 for the quarter ending Sept 2016.
-It is highly possible if the economic situation improves in the next few quarters, the bank can report an EPS of Rs 3.5 for the full year.
-This means the stocks is available at a price to earnings ratio of just about 6 times.
+The bank reported an EPS of Rs 2.61 for the full year ending March 31, 2017.
+It is highly possible if the economic situation improves in the next few quarters, the bank can report an EPS of Rs 3.5 for the full year 2018-19.
+This means the stocks is available at a price to earnings ratio of just about 8 times.
 The stock is highly undervalued at the current levels.
-The stock also gives a good dividend yield of around 2.38 per cent.
+The stock also gives a good dividend yield of around 2 per cent.
 The shares are a good buy at the current levels.
 Check stock quote here

 Until recently, the stock of Welspun India was consistently trading above Rs 100, however, after reports that Target Corporation had severed ties with the company for substituting cheaper cotton variety instead of Egyptian cotton in bedsheets, the stock dropped sharply from levels of Rs 107, the stock is now below Rs 100, which makes it an attractive buy.
-The company is one of the largest manufacturers of terry towels and is Ranked 1st among Home Textile Suppliers in the US. it supplies to every top manufacturers from Walmart to J C Penney.
+The company is one of the largest manufacturers of terry towels and is Ranked 1st among Home Textile Suppliers in the US.
+It supplies to every top manufacturers from Walmart to J C Penney.
+Welspun India's market share in the US towels market is 21% (calendar year 2016), which makes it the number 1 player in that country.

 The article is not a solicitation to buy, sell in securities or other financial instruments.
 Greynium Information Technologies Pvt Ltd, its subsidiaries, associates and the author do not accept culpability for losses and/or damages arising based on information in this article.
 The author and his family do not own any shares in the above mentioned stocks.